wisemuffin/data-cicd/README.md

 sqlfluff fix test.sql
 ```

-for PRs only new / modified code is reviewed.
+:construction: for PRs only new / modified code is reviewed.
 Test this by doing:

 ```bash
 diff-quality --violations sqlfluff --compare-branch origin/main